 - Ongoing relationship issues with others

 When you are asking yourself, “Am I a dry drunk?” you should look at how your life, behaviors, feelings, and relationships with others have changed—or not changed.
-Recovery is not simply about not drinking or using another substance.
-Recovery is about changing how you think and how you handle problems that come your way.
+Recovery is not simply about a life without alcohol or using another substance.
+The healing process is about changing how you think and how you handle problems that come your way.

 Another term closely associated with ‘dry drunk’ is emotional sobriety.
 Emotional sobriety is when an individual has not only stopped the use of the substance but has also worked on the underlying problems causing addiction as well as changing their ways of dealing with their uncomfortable feelings to develop healthy coping skills.

 He goes on to describe how this unhealthy dependence on things outside of himself has led to ongoing depression.
 He notes that without addressing these issues, sobriety may either not last, or may be very difficult and filled with fear and unhappiness.
 His answer is to expand spirituality and his relationship with God or a Higher Power.